 People skills are one of the most sought-after competencies valued by employers.
 When you work well with others, it improves productivity, creativity and job satisfaction.
 So, let's kick-start our top tips list by looking at what you can do to become a better people person.

 People skills are as important in the workplace as technical ability.
-These kind of "interpersonal skills" can help you to collaborate, communicate, manage conflict, motivate, increase productivity, solve problems, and network.
+These kinds of "interpersonal skills" can help you to collaborate, communicate, manage conflict, motivate, increase productivity, solve problems, and network.

 It can be all too easy to "tune out" sometimes.
 Whether you're really focused and "in flow," or you're easily distracted by emails and other minor tasks, maybe you just aren't paying enough attention to the person who's talking to you.
 Whatever the case, you're not alone.
 It seems that most of us aren't great listeners.
 Indeed, research suggests that we remember between just 25 percent and 50 percent of what we hear!